 So, let’s get started.

-1. MFD: Multifunction device
+1. MFD: Multifunction device (also referred to as MFDS Printers)

 A multifunction device is the most popular device for medium to large offices, however, most employees would still refer to it as a photocopier.
-An MFD is an all-in-one (AIO) device that incorporates printing, copying, scanning, and faxing.
+An MFD is an all-in-one (AIO) device that incorporates printing, copying, scanning and faxing.
 It allows you to consolidate your devices to save space as you no longer need three or four separate devices to get the job done.

 2. MFP: Multifunction printer